NEM Plan Compensation and Billing

-- Under NEM, AMP keeps track of all electricity flowing in and out of the property with a specialized net energy meter.
+- Under NEM, AMP keeps track of all electricity flowing in and out of the property with a special meter.

-- When you generate more electricity than you use in a month, you get a credit at full retail rate value for excess energy exported to the grid.
+- When you generate more electricity than you use in a month, you get a credit at full retail rate value for the excess energy you export to the grid.

 - This credit can be used to offset energy drawn from the grid during months when you use more than you generate.

-- Every 12 months, roughly at the anniversary of interconenction to the grid, AMP zeros out any remaining credits that were not used during the year.
+- Every 12 months, AMP zeroes out any remaining credits that were not used during the year.

 - AMP provides compensation for the remaining credits that were not used at a rate equal to the average of AMP's purchases of renewable generation, currently 5.3 cents per kWh.

 Annual True-Up Statement

 You will receive a true-up statement every 12 months, roughly on the anniversary of when you installed your system.

 - Depending on your usage and generation over the year, your true-up statement will be either be in the form of a check for the balance AMP owes you, or a bill for the balance you owe AMP.

 - To complete the true-up, AMP balances your monthly energy charges, monthly energy credits, and additional taxes and fees.